ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   in order to enable scholars to develop or use tools to facilitate scientific or other types of research.

-Other such purposes might be
-free expression, safety, education, scholarship, research, preservation, interoperability, or accessibility.
+Other examples of such purposes might include free expression, safety, education, scholarship, research, preservation, interoperability, or accessibility.